acquitelol/simplex/README.md

 - Automatic pivoting (a single time, useful for checking working)
 - Solving and unsolving the whole Tableau in a single click
 - Persistent state through `localStorage` (everything is saved)

+> [!TIP]
+> You can hover over a button to get more information about it.

 ### ♡ **Why does this exist?**